EmmaRichardson6148/System_Implementation_Midterm/README.md

 # System_Implementation_Midterm
-Project report can be found in file
+Project report can be found in file "Emma Salo - System Implementation Midterm Report"

-Visual elements are found in their respectively named files Data migration flow is in file
+Visual elements are found in their respectively named files.
-Test plan table can be found in

 A walkthrough of this project is located in